-The long barrow at Stoney Littleton sits like a slug on the slope of its hill and not quite at the top where you might usually expect such a barrow to be.
-Nonetheless, it is a fine example of a Neolithic (new stone age) chambered tomb.
+The long barrow at Stoney Littleton sits on the slope of its hill and not quite at the top.
+It is a fine example of a Neolithic (new stone age) chambered tomb.

 I found it via the village of Faulkland on the A366 (we are in the County of Somerset, by the way), taking the lane north from the centre of the village and, after a couple of miles, taking a right immediately after crossing the river over a bridge signed ‘Weak’.
-(Try not to visit by large lorry or tank).
 Alternatively, you can head south from the village of Wellow.
 Both routes will deliver you to a small car park at a property called Greenacres.
 From there you take the footbridge over the Wellow Brook, turn left and climb the hill, then left again along the contour of the slope until you see the style on your right and the barrow just beyond.

 I disturbed a cock pheasant at this point.
 It leapt up in vocal alarm as if I was already in the process of strangling him.
 He got away safely.